planetlabs/planet-client-python/docs/cli-plus-tutorial.md

 ## About

-This document shows off a range of more advanced command-line workflows, making use of a wider range of tools in the geospatial ecosystem.
-Some of them can be a pain to install,like GDAL/OGR, and several pop in and out of web tools, so these are kept out of the main tutorial section.
+This document shows off a range of more advanced command-line workflows, making use of a wider range of tools in the command-line & geospatial ecosystem.
+Some of them can be a pain to install, like GDAL/OGR, and several pop in and out of web tools, so these are kept out of the main tutorial section.

 ## Tools used